esmero/archipelago-deployment/docs/upgradeFromD8ToD9.md

 docker exec -ti esmero-php bash -c "composer require 'drupal/the_module_name:^VERSION_NUMBER_THAT_WORKS_ON_DRUPAL9_' --update-with-dependencies --no-update" and run **Step 3 ** again (and again until all is cleared)
 ```

-If not: try to find a replacement module that does something simular, but in any case you may end having to remove before proceding.
+If not, try to find a replacement module that does something similar, but in any case you may end up having to remove before proceding.
 Give us a ping/slack/google group/open a github ISSUE if you find yourself uncertain about this.

 ```Shell
 docker exec -ti esmero-php bash -c "composer remove drupal/the_module_name --no-update"